benkwokcy/seriousgroceries/README.md

 ## Serious Groceries - a flyer scraping website for cooks.

-Serious Groceries helps you decide what to cook for dinner on a limited budget in Victoria.
+Serious Groceries helps you decide what to cook for a meal on a limited budget in Victoria.

 It does this by scraping the sales flyers of nearby grocery stores and matching the data against a personal library of dish recipes chosen by the user.
 This way, you can easily see the top dishes that can be shopped for cheaply.